middlebury/styleguide/_editorial/c.md

 Names, associations, conferences, and official policies:

 As a rule, official names are capitalized.
 Unofficial or shortened names are not.
-This applies to offices, buildings, departments and programs, as well as to committees and boards, symposia, conferences, course titles, forms, applications, and so on.
+This applies to offices, buildings, and programs, as well as to committees and boards, symposia, conferences, course titles, forms, applications, and so on.
 For example, the Board of Trustees is shortened to the board.
 The Residential Life Committee becomes the committee.
-The Department of French—the French department; Middlebury College Museum of Art—the museum; the Common Application for Admission—admission application.
+The Middlebury College Museum of Art—the museum; the Common Application for Admission—admission application; Language Schools—the schools.

-Exceptions: Exceptions may sometimes be made to avoid confusion or because the shortened, generic term has become a proper name in its own right.
+Exceptions: Exceptions may sometimes be made to avoid confusion or because the shortened, generic term has become a proper name in its own right:References to Middlebury’s undergraduate school, when shortened, are capped—College; Middlebury Institute of International Studies when shortened is the Institute.

-References to Middlebury’s undergraduate school, when shortened, are capped—College; Middlebury Institute of International Studies when shortened is the Institute.
+Names of departments are always capped: The Department of French; the French Department.

 Names of official policies, such as Institutional Diversity and Undergraduate Honor System, should be capitalized.
 However, when the concept is being discussed, use the lowercase.
+Ex.
 Middlebury College is strongly committed to promoting diversity on campus.
 A strict honor system is enforced at the College.

 In running text, lowercase a *the* that precedes a name, even if it is part of the official name: